fihashim/aws-hugo-deployment/README.md

 26. To test if CD on AWS Codebuild works, make changes in your post in Github repo and push the changes to your repo and check status of your build projects on AWS Codebuild console.

-For an in-depth tutorial (Some steps in this video may be out of date), go to [Static Hugo Website Deployment](https://www.youtube.com/watch?v=I-HTdojGdHs)
+For an in-depth tutorial (Some steps in this video may be out of date), go to [Static Hugo Website Deployment Tutorial](https://www.youtube.com/watch?v=I-HTdojGdHs)